 A good trainer will help you avoid dangerous activities that waste time and risk injury.
 Remember, the side effects you earn in the gym are yours to keep: feel energetic all day, love how you look, and sleep like a baby.
 What do you have to lose?

 How much does a personal trainer cost?

-The average personal trainer cost in Austin area is between $75-$100 a session.
+The average personal trainer cost in Austin area is between $75-$150 a session.
 Expect to pay more at high end gyms.
-A YMCA personal trainer might be priced very differently than a small, niche gym personal trainer.
+A big chain gym personal trainer might be priced very differently than a small, niche gym personal trainer.

 Training rates vary greatly between cities, so look around in your area.
 Beware the very low priced trainers, and understand there is no one standard.
 However, remember that training is an investment.
 You won’t regret taking better care of your body and working toward your health and performance goals.
 With the right trainer, it is absolutely worth it.

 What personal training certification is required to be a personal trainer?